 Offshore Accidents of the 20th & 21st Centuries

 Oil companies and rig workers must take extreme precaution during all parts of the drilling process to avoid disaster.
 Even one mistake or missed safety procedure can lead to a catastrophic blowout.
 Unfortunately, oil companies often cut corners to save time and money.
 In doing so, they put the lives of the workers at risk.
 Fires and explosions that occur on oil rigs are some of the most devastating types of offshore accidents that can ever happen.
 The injuries workers sustain from oil rig accidents result in long-term consequences for themselves and their families.

-Below, you will find some of the most significant oil rig fires and explosions in the 20th and 21st century.
+Below, we've reported on the most significant oil rig fires and explosions in the 20th and 21st century.